Skip to main content

 Two Python SDK releases shipped with inline source comments and string fixtures referencing customer names from internal triage notes.
 The runtime did not transmit this data anywhere.
 The exposure was limited to anyone who read the package source.

-Fix: the offending strings and comments were scrubbed; the wheels were yanked from PyPI; 1.5.7 was published as the clean successor.
+Fix: the offending strings and comments were scrubbed; the wheels were yanked from PyPI; 1.5.7 was published as the clean successor and is itself superseded by the current 1.7.0 line.

 Go v1.7.0 through v1.7.4